 I will cry every time I hear a Pedro Infante song she loved--or the more contemporary Maroon 5 Memories as it describes perfectly how her memories will keep me going.
 I want to hug her again and tell her how much I love her and I can’t.
 Longer term I know I will always smile when I remember her, because all throughout her life that’s the happiness brought by having her love and that’s the only way to go through a life in her tribute.

 Rest in peace, mom.

-To send flowers to the family of Maria Morales Rodriguez, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Maria Morales Rodriguez, please visit Tribute Store